villekf/OMEGA-doc/docs/source/geometry.rst

 Axial
 ^^^^^

-Again, CT and SPECT geometries don't differ here except that CT supports panel rotation along the angle β, as outlined in the below figure.
+Again, CT and SPECT geometries don't differ here except that CT supports panel rotation along the angle β, as outlined in the figure below.
 You can include this angle as the second column of ``options.pitchRoll``.
 Note that if you have non-zero α but zero β, then the second column of ``options.pitchRoll`` has to be zeros.
 The same applies the other way around. ``options.nColsD`` should contain the number of columns in each projection.